SomeWeekendReading/someweekendreading.github.io/_posts/2023-10-10-tired-surveillance.md

 (I've misplaced the source for this one.
 If you know, please tell me so I can add a footnote!)

-Need policy solutions and regulation with very sharp teeth ready to bite those who abuse surveillance, such as:
+We need policy solutions and regulation with very sharp teeth ready to bite those who abuse surveillance, such as:
 - biometric privacy laws,
 - "no match/no record",
 - limits on law enforcement, etc.

-At this moment in history in the US, Cincy Cohn, executive director of EFF, says:
+At this moment in history in the US, Cindy Cohn, executive director of EFF, says:
-> we've reached a kind of a moment in our society where we actually don't think law could
+> We've reached a kind of a moment in our society where we actually don't think law could
-> ever be on oour side
+> ever be on oour side.

 <img src="{{ site.baseurl }}/images/be-seeing-you.gif" width="200" height="150" alt="'Be seeing you' from 'The Prisoner', as a greeting in a highly surveilled dystopia" title="'Be seeing you' from 'The Prisoner', as a greeting in a highly surveilled dystopia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 At least in the European Union, surveillance data can only be used to investigate